READ ME

 OTHER STUFF

 Clicking on Act Now at the upper right of the home page puts you on a site for a current progressive campaign.
-You may have to click on the previous tab in your browser to get back to leftactivist.com.
+The default is the site for Progressive International.
+To win we need a Left that is pluralist but united and organized on two levels at all times, global and local.
+Progressive International is a global level place where people organizing at the local or single country level can meet and connect.
+If you know of other such places, please share.
+Note: You may have to click on the previous tab in your browser to get back to leftactivist.com and/or rethinktheleft.com.

-NOTE: The earliest posts are notes for a book on the 1960s student movement in (English) Canada that I am working on.
+NOTE: If you scroll down to the bottom part of the site you will find old blogposts and some that are notes for a book on the 1960s student movement in (English) Canada that I am working on.
 Go to SIXTIES STUDENTS: Read Me First and Comment on ‘Other Campuses’ for an explanation, and to comment, if you were in the student movement in Canada then.
 To read the other SIXTIES STUDENTS posts, click on Archive.

 GUIDELINES FOR COMMENTS